shaoweilin/shaoweilin.github.io/_posts/2021-03-23-biased-stochastic-approximation-for-latent-processes.md

 This post is a continuation from our [series](https://shaoweilin.github.io/motivic-information-path-integrals-and-spiking-networks/) on spiking networks, path integrals and motivic information.

-## What is the general intuition behind online learning for latent processes?
+## What do we assume about the true distribution, the model and the learning objective?

 As [before](https://shaoweilin.github.io/variational-inference-for-latent-processes/), we assume that the universe is a Markov process $$\{X_t\},$$ and let its true distribution be the path measure $$Q_*.$$